nybbles/obsidian-pocket/README.md

 ```
 ---
-Title: Carbon removal hype is becoming a dangerous distraction
+Title: "Carbon removal hype is becoming a dangerous distraction"
 URL: https://www.technologyreview.com/2021/07/08/1027908/carbon-removal-hype-is-a-dangerous-distraction-climate-change/
 Tags: [carbon_removal]
 Excerpt: In February, oil giant Shell trumpeted a scenario in which the world pulls global warming back to 1.5 ˚C by 2100, even as natural gas, oil, and coal continue to generate huge shares of the world’s energy.